 Several schools offer online certificate programs in accounts payable.
 These short programs are available totally through distance education.
 A high school diploma or GED certificate is needed for enrollment.

 These programs require students to view lessons online and complete a quiz at the conclusion of each module.
 There are generally no on-campus or internship requirements.
 Courses cover the basics of this field, including payroll, accounting management and budgeting.
 Below is an overview of key training details.

-Online Accounts Payable Certificates
+Accounts Payable Certificates

 Online certificate programs in accounts payable are usually available through programs in accounting or office administration.
 Students learn to study a company's records to determine if they're profiting, manage records and use computer software programs to track payments and access payroll information as well as complete other basic office administration skills.
 A high school diploma or the equivalent is the only academic prerequisite.
 There are a few online programs in this field.